jabamaus/jaba/README.md

 To do:

+- validate when --src-root can be specified.
+Should be required if no .jaba files in cwd and disallowed if there are.
 - rename $(root) to $(spec_root)?
 - Check attribute validators when parsing cmd line.
 - Should jaba target one 'language' (type) per run?
 Eg C++, C#